No longer I who live, but Christ who lives in me

 A husband is arrested during the Cultural Revolution, the wife called for prayers and asked each of the children to confess their sins before praying.
 They did and prayed for their father, that very day he was released.
 The children were happy to know that God answered their prayer and it strengthened their faith.

 “There was a day when I died, utterly died—died to George Müller, his opinions, preferences, tastes and will—died to the world, its approval or censure..."
-This was George Müller's powerful reply when asked what the secret of his great service to God and His people was.
+This was George Müller's powerful reply when asked what was the secret of his great service to God and His people.

 In a letter to a dear sister, Hudson Taylor shares about the great joy and rest that discovering and living the exchanged life (dying and rising with Christ) brings him.